north-road/slyr/docs/user_guide/setup_slyr.md

 ### SDE Database Conversion ###
 | Setting | Description | Directions |
 | ---| --- | --- |
-Default primary key | Default value is OBJECTID, but this can be changed as per requirements |
+Default primary key | Default value is OBJECTID, but this can be changed as per requirements | Leave as OBJECTID or amend as required.
-Table name conversion | Options: Leave unchanged, Convert to Uppercase, OR Convert to Lowercase |
+Table name conversion | An option to amend how the table's name is written <WHAT WAS THE REASON FOR THIS - OCD TO CLEAN IT UP ;) WHICH IS A GOOD THING>  | Choose from the options: Leave unchanged, Convert to Uppercase, OR Convert to Lowercase

 ### MDB Tools ###